Skip to main content

 2. Generate a Boilerplate

-After you successfully installed the FDK CLI, do the following steps to generate a payment boilerplate:
+After you have successfully installed the FDK CLI, follow these steps to generate a payment boilerplate:

-1. Run the following command to log into your Fynd Partner account:
+1. Run the following command to log in to your Fynd Partners account:

 fdk login

-After login, you can run fdk user to verify if you've logged in.
+After you log in, you can run fdk user to verify that you are logged in.

 fdk extension init